 If you haven’t filed your tax return yet, you are not alone.
 Since people who are due refunds rush to file early, I’m guessing that you might be delaying filing because you know you will owe taxes.
 Well delaying filing because you owe can be more costly for you.

 Ignoring the IRS won’t make them go away.
 The IRS can assess a penalty if you fail to file, fail to pay or both.
-Since the penalty for failing to file is usually greater than the penalty for failure to pay, here’s my number one tip for you: file your tax return by April 15, even if you can’t pay the tax.
+Since the penalty for failing to file is usually greater than the penalty for failure to pay, here’s my number one tip for you: file your tax return by the tax deadline, even if you can’t pay the tax.
 At least that way you aren’t doubling up on penalties you face.

 Here are some more facts you should know about possible IRS penalties.